Maintaining your home

 - overseeing work.

 Not all HIAs provide all these services.
 You will need to contact your local HIA, which you can find on the Foundations website.
+Most HIAs offer free initial advice, but will probably charge a fee if you decide to go ahead with work with their assistance.

 Finding a builder

-- check if the work needs planning permission
+- check if the work needs planning permission on the Planning Portal website

 - ask for recommendations and/or use a Trustmark approved builder